-The purpose of Western Michigan University’s Powered Industrial Truck Safety policy and the program is to prevent accidents resulting from unsafe operation of powered industrial trucks.
-Western Michigan’s policy and program shall follow the provisions of Michigan’s Occupational Safety and Health Administration’s ( MIOSHA) Part 21 Powered Industrial Trucks.
+The purpose of Western Michigan University’s Powered Industrial Truck Safety program is to prevent accidents resulting from unsafe operation of powered industrial trucks.
+Western Michigan’s program shall follow the provisions of Michigan’s Occupational Safety and Health Administration’s ( MIOSHA) Part 21 Powered Industrial Trucks.

-This policy and program apply to all applicable employees of Western Michigan University, including full-time, part-time, temporary, and student employees.
+This program applies to all applicable employees of Western Michigan University, including full-time, part-time, temporary, and student employees.
 Other persons doing work at Western Michigan University, and using University equipment, shall provide documentation from their employer that they have had current Powered Industrial Truck Training in accordance with the MIOSHA Powered Industrial Truck Standard.

 Powered Industrial Truck (PIT): A mobile, power-driven vehicle used to carry, push, pull, lift, stack, or tier material.
 Vehicles that are commonly referred to as high lift trucks, counterbalanced trucks, rider trucks, forklift trucks, low lift trucks, low lift platform trucks, rough terrain forklift trucks, motorized hand trucks, pallet jack trucks, narrow aisle rider trucks, and high lift order picker trucks are included.
 Vehicles primarily used for earth moving, snow removal, salting, man-lifts, or over-the-road haulage are not included in this program